pkmn/ai/DESIGN.md

 can run sim in controller for controlled (but not open) games = reduced load on server, but then need to send logs etc so simpler to just do on server

+---

+goals of pokemon ai
+- present to smart person not involved in pokemon/ai why its interesting
+- make it easy for players to be able to play against existing bots (all nicely packaged etc)
+- make ranking bots easier/possible
+- make people focus on specific problems

+—-

+disable pondering (time slicing = faux sequentializing the game = just takes twice as long)

+only evaluate glicko period after both games in match accounted for glicko-2 with 10 games per rating period to each
+- need a table of just ratings period results, every day not long enough problem = ratings periods then grow too large, ideal = ratings period after each each match (2 games for 2 players), problem = all other players “decay”. worst case table is O(10*N versions), still pretty small, just do naive solution. elo with fixed k = 20, no decary

+Ratings period = when AVERAGE games for each player >= 10?

+games (Not matches)

+P1 P2 Result Seed = dont need ratings at all, link to replays

+——

+Leaderboard

+Rank Name Elo Glicko-2 W L T (only ever updated after matches so will always be multiple of 2)

+-> drill into agent = for each version show wlt against each opponent

+**dual level table**

+Rank NameANDVersion Elo Glicko-2 W L T
+  - Opponent W L T + can click link to see games filtered to all though between this version and opponent

+Chart Rank for each version over time (or over matches?)
+Rating for each version over time (or over matches)

+CAP at N = 30?
+50? games per pair in order to not over test and heavily weight on early starting conditions. when new bot gets added, round robin with each existing bot until has enough games (ie.
+10) to be considered rated, then try to get another bot to N games, BUT want to avoid making others decay from not being played!

+bot with least games does round robin with other bots… BUT favor better bots. what is tradeoff between exploitation and exploration?

+goal = trending towards AVERAGE N (account for earlier versions having more games), also want min N. two numbers = N0 is total number of games vs each and N1 is minimum number of games vs. any given opponent, favor improving these numbers for the highest rated opponent first.

+100 games A vs B C comes in, average games is (100+100+0)/3 = 66.6 min games is (100+0)/2 = 50 and 0

+C needs games to improve its average N, should first play against stronger of A and B since theyre tied on matchmaking metrics.

+next = 204/3 = 68 is average but 102, 100, 2 so match up 2 and 100

+***how to balance averages and min?***

+Prioritize min first, so new bot will always play against best bot.
+Need some weighting of rating and how far away from min (make exponentially bigger the further away from min), then just prioritize less battles than average (but also weight by rating)
+- at this point will be playing highest elo THAT IS STILL UNDER AVERAGE

+——

+Open = N games round robin for each player, top WLT record determines final tour winner

+Rank Name (Version) W L T

+how big should N (number of games between each player) be?
+10? (aim for X <= 1 week, 24 hours?
+CPU hours)

+"generation 8"
+- not guaranteed OU
+- guaranteed = singles, species clause, 1000 turn limit, tours timer, sleep/freeze/desync/switch
+  priority , evasion OHKO invulnerability